swirlai/swirl-search/docs/Admin-Guide.md

 The [Expirer](https://github.com/swirlai/swirl-search/blob/main/swirl/expirer.py) service can automatically delete Search and their associated (linked) Result objects after a specified period of time - to ensure SWIRL doesn't retain everything ever searched.

+## Service Frequency

+Although you may specify various expiration settings for SWIRL Search and associated Result objects, the service to expire them runs on a regular schedule.

 By default, this service runs every hour.
 The frequency is defined in the [Django settings](https://github.com/swirlai/swirl-search/blob/main/swirl_server/settings.py):

 ``` shell